allandecastro/BusinessProcessFlowViewer/README.md

 ## Purpose

 This component displays BPFs with all process stages of entities from a grid/views.
+You can also click on it to open the record.

 Support any entities (OOB and custom) and any BPF (OOB and custom).